 If the discharging current is too high, it will cause the formation of “dendrites” on the lithium metal anode.
 These dendrites are thin, needle-like structures that can grow rapidly and eventually cause a short circuit in the battery, leading to failure.
 So, charge and discharge the lithium battery slowly.

 3.4 Avoid High Moisture Environment

 Lithium batteries are sensitive to high moisture environments, which can shorten their service life.
 It’s important to avoid exposing them to high moisture environments.
 It is recommended to store them in such an environment and be sure to seal them in a moisture-resistant container.
 By taking these precautions, one can help extend the service life of lithium batteries.

 3.5 Avoid Mechanical Damage

 It is no secret that batteries are expensive, and the cost of replacements can add up quickly.
-That is why avoiding mechanical damage to lithium batteries is important.
+That is why avoiding mechanical damage to lithium batteries (learn: Why The AF Lithium Battery Is Popular) is important.
 By doing so, one can extend the service life of their batteries and save money in the long run.

 There are a few simple steps that can take to avoid mechanical damage to the lithium batteries:

 - √ Avoid dropping or bumping the battery.